jackson15j/android_test/README.md

   `local.properties`), is to place them in either:
   `app/src/main/assets`, or: `app/src/main/res/raw`.
 Others have said
   root of the project, but haven't gotten this to work for me yet.
-* The `intent` mechanism is Android speak for different processes and how data is passed between those processes.
+* The [intent] mechanism is Android speak for different processes and how data is passed between those processes.
-* `intent-filter`'s are used to register your application to handle specific scenarios.
+* [intent-filters] are used to register your application to handle specific scenarios.
 One example of where this is needed is in Oauth.
   We need the redirect uri to come back to the application.
 This requires the redirect uri to have a schema which the Browser/WebView